Is Potassium chloride (KCl) an acid or base or salt? Strong or Weak

 - It has a coordinate octahedral geometry.

 Potassium chloride has a saline taste and appears as a white crystalline solid having a molar mass of 74.555 g·mol−1.
 It is one of the important metal halides used for making fertilizer also called potash.
-At last, Overview of this article on “Is KCl an acid or base or neutral salt?”
+At last, the Overview of this article on “Is KCl an acid or base or neutral salt?”

 - The pH value of potassium chloride is 7.